dirtman/ibapi/doc/host:update.md

 - -D &lt;true|false>, --Disable=&lt;true|false>:

-    Update the record's "disable" setting to the specified value.
+    Update the record's disabled status to the specified value.
+    Note this is not a boolean flag - the value "true" or "false" must be specified.

 - -n &lt;new\_hostname>, --Name=&lt;new\_hostname>: